multiversx/mx-docs/docs/developers/tutorials/interactors-guide.md

 This command compiled the contract and generated a new folder called `interactor`.
 The interactor is by default a Rust CLI program that uses the smart contract proxy to send calls to the contract.

-Inside the src folder *(interactor/src)*, we should find the newly generated proxy of the contract *(proxy.rs)* and the `interactor_main.rs` file, which is the main file of the project.
+Inside the source folder *(interactor/src)*, we should find the newly generated proxy of the contract *(proxy.rs)* and the `interactor_main.rs` file, which is the main file of the project.
 A *sc-config.toml* file has also been created (if not existent) containing the path of the proxy file.

 If we navigate to *interactor/src/interactor_main.rs*, inside the `main` function, we can find all the CLI command available to us: